top of page

 Hazards Beach

-The beach is best accessed via the Wineglass Bay and Hazards Beach Circuit, a rewarding walking trail that takes you through coastal heathland and forest before arriving at this stunning stretch of sand.
-Whether you’re exploring on foot or simply enjoying the views, Hazards Beach is a must-see for anyone visiting Freycinet National Park.
+Hazards Beach is best accessed via the Wineglass Bay and Hazards Beach Circuit, a rewarding walk that takes you through coastal heathland and forest before opening out onto this stunning coastline.

 Cape Tourville ~ Tasmania.